amabdulr/CNWG/Chunking_GUI.md

   - **Additional information** *(optional)*: Add clarifying instructions, exceptions, or tips.
   - **Result**: Describe what happens after successful completion.
   - **Post-requisites** *(optional)*: Mention any follow-up steps, if applicable.
+  - ## UI Content Guidelines for Task Instructions

+When writing UI instructions, follow these guidelines:

+1. **Avoid Positional Descriptors**
+   - **Rule**: Avoid using positional descriptors (e.g., top, bottom, left, right).
+   - **Guidance**: If positional descriptors are necessary due to a poorly designed UI page, the writer may choose to retain them as exceptions.
+   - **Incorrect Example**:
+     > Click the Filter icon from the top right corner of the table.
+   - **Correct Example**:
+     > Click the filter icon.

+2. **Filter and Sort Instructions**
+   - **Rule**: Provide concise, outcome-focused instructions instead of overly detailed UI steps.
+   - **Incorrect Example**:
+     > Filter and sort the sensor list
+     >
+     > To filter the sensor list, follow these steps:
+     > 1. From the main menu, choose Admin > Sensors > Sensor Explorer.
+     > 2. Click the Filter icon from the top right corner of the table.
+     > 3. Type in the field or select from the drop-down menu to locate the folder(s) or sensor(s).
+     > 4. Click Apply.
+   - **Correct Example**:
+     > Filter or sort the sensor list by label, IP address, version, location, health, or processing status.
+     >
+     > To filter the list of sensors in the Admin > Sensors > Sensor Explorer page:
+     > - Click the filter icon.
+     > - To filter by a parameter, enter a value and click Apply.
+     > - The page displays all results containing the specified value.

 ---